rohannayak360/result-management-system/README.md

-# 🎓 Student Management System
+# 🧮 Result Management System (Python + Tkinter)

-A desktop-based Student Management System built using **Python** and **Tkinter** that allows users to manage student records efficiently.
-This project demonstrates the use of GUI development in Python along with basic file/data handling operations.

----

-## 💡 Why I Built This

-This project was created to **explore GUI development with Tkinter** and to apply Python in a real-world use case — managing student records.
-It helped me strengthen my understanding of:
-- GUI widgets and layout management
-- Event handling
-- Data input/output
-- Form design and validation
+A desktop application built using **Python and Tkinter** to manage student results.
+This GUI-based system allows users to input student marks, calculate totals, percentages, grades, and display all results in a structured format.

 ---

 ## 🖼️ Screenshot